bcaro/wifilightV2-doc/docs/en_US/index.md

 In the configuration of the plugin, enter the login (email address only) and the password for connecting to the Ewelink app and save.
 Then select: Ewelink Switch to inclusion.
 The devices that are in the Ewelink application are created automatically.
 If the device is deleted from the Ewelink app, it will no longer work with the plugin.

-If the local IP address is not found by the plugin, match the mac address with the IP address given in the device settings of the Tuya application and your router and modify the IP address.
+If the local IP address is not found by the plugin, match the mac address with the IP address given in the device settings of the Ewelink application and your router and modify the IP address.
 The procedure to find the IP address uses a Linux system command, which requires running the dependencies.
 If it cannot be loaded or if the system is not compatible, the IP address cannot be found automatically.

 For most sonoff devices the subtype is found, in other cases sonoff basic is chosen by the plugin, you can change the subtype without losing the ApiKey and deviceID.